 How Effective Is CBT-I?

-A study by Taylor and Pruiksma (2014) reviewed pervious studies into insomnia and co-occurring mental health conditions (depression, PTSD, substance dependency, and anxiety), finding that CBT-I was effective in treating insomnia and often helped the co-occurring disorder too.
+A study by Taylor and Pruiksma (2014) reviewed previous studies into insomnia and co-occurring mental health conditions (depression, PTSD, substance dependency, and anxiety), finding that CBT-I was effective in treating insomnia and often helped the co-occurring disorder too.

-Support for this comes from Swift, Stewart, Andiappan, Smith, Espie, and Brown‘s (2012) day long community CBT-I programme study, finding it to be effective in treating insomnia.
+Support for this comes from Swift, Stewart, Andiappan, Smith, Espie, and Brown’s (2012) day-long community CBT-I programme study, finding it to be effective in treating insomnia.
 Further support for CBT-I effectiveness comes from Waters, Chiu, Dragovic, and Ree (2020) who found it also works with people who have psychosis, like me.

-And, just to round out this section with one last bit of supporting information, Fleming and MacMahon (2015) outlines how many clinical trials have established the effectiveness of CBT-I in the general population and, more recently, in those who have insomnia as a consequence of having cancer.
+And, just to round out this section with one last bit of supporting information, Fleming and MacMahon (2015) outline how many clinical trials have established the effectiveness of CBT-I in the general population and, more recently, in those who have insomnia as a consequence of having cancer.
 This caught my eye because my mum had cancer, my nana died of cancer, and my uncle has had cancer twice.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences CBT-I and insomnia in the comments section below as well.
+Also, feel free to share your experiences with CBT-I and insomnia in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, you can make a donation of any size below.
 Until next time, Unwanted Life readers.